 - First of all, you have to set up 301 redirects from HTTP to HTTPS and update all the internal linking to avoid redirect chains.

 - Prepare to fix mixed content.
 If you have an HTTPS website and use images hosted on HTTP, they may not appear because of mixed content issues.

 - HTTPS requires more computing power, so you will pay more for hosting if you have a big website.
 Be prepared.

 - Using HTTPS is very important, but it will not make your website 100% secure.

 - Implementing HTTPS may make your website slower.
 You can mitigate this by using resource hints like dns-prefetch and by implementing HTTP /2.

-However, despite some of the aggravation, migration to HTTPS is definitely worth doing.
-You may want to read how big brands, like BBC and The Guardian implemented HTTPS.
+Despite the aggravation, migrating your website to HTTPS is definitely worth doing.
+You may want to read how big brands like BBC and The Guardian implemented HTTPS.
 Definitely worth a read!
 Another interesting resource can be found here.

 Bonus: Websites Still Using HTTP (as of July 25th, 2018)